-Learn how to overcome your fears and become a clearer, more confident communicator on this one-day assertiveness training course.
+Learn how to ‘stick up for yourself’ and become a confident communicator on this one-day assertiveness training course.

 By the end of this course you will be able to:

 Watch one of our trainers quickly talk you through the course below.

 Jo has been a professional development coach and trainer for over 20 years and is a member of the Chartered Institute of Professional Development (CIPD).

 She started her career as an engineer before moving to a global pharmaceutical company, where she spent 18 years.
 While she was there she progressed through a variety of leadership and technical roles across HR, customer service and training.